MobiKin

 • Click "Summary" from the iTunes screen, followed by "Back Up Now".

-• Once done, link your new iPhone to the same computer and start iTunes.
+• Once done, attach your new iPhone to the same computer and start iTunes.

 • Go to "Summary" > "Restore Backup".